thesupershan/mbed-os/UNITTESTS/README.md

 ## Prerequisites

 * GNU toolchains installed.
-    * GCC 6 or later
+    * GCC 6 or later.
-    	* MinGW-W64 is recommended, although any windows port of the above GCC versions should work
+    	* We recommend you use MinGW-W64, but any Windows port of the above GCC versions works.
 * CMake 3.0+ installed.
 * Python 2.7.x or >3.5 and pip 10.0 (or newer) installed.
 * gcovr >=4.1